-- 3. Must be double-spaced.
-Note: Students who are selected to advance to the National JSHS may be asked to resubmit the research paper after the Georgia JSHS and prior to the National JSHS.
-Those resubmitted papers may be a maximum of 40 double-spaced pages.
-The research paper submitted for competition at the Georgia JSHS must be a maximum of 20 double-spaced pages. - 4.
-Must use 1-inch margins. - 5.
-Must be submitted as PDF.
-Please double-check formatting of images, tables, page numbering, etc. before submission to ensure distortion did not occur during PDF conversion. - Must use APA style format.
-For help with APA, see the APA Guide and Purdue OWL. - 7.
+- 2. Must be submitted as a PDF (.pdf).
+Please double-check formatting of images, tables, page numbering, etc. before submission to ensure distortion did not occur during PDF conversion. - 3.
+Must use APA style format.
+For help with APA, see the APA Guide and Purdue OWL. - 4.
+Photography, graphs, tables, diagrams, charts, or other graphic representation in the paper must be simply presented. - 5.
 The following elements and format are recommended: - a.
-TITLE PAGE The cover page must contain the title of the research, category, student's name, school, and school address.
-Make sure your title is concise but also descriptive. - b.
+TITLE PAGE Include the title of the research, category, student's name, school, and school address. - b.
 ACKNOWLEDGMENT OF MAJOR ASSISTANCE Include a statement on where and when the research was done and acknowledge those who assisted you with the study. - c.
 As applicable, statement that "research involving non-human vertebrates or human subjects was conducted under the supervision of an experienced teacher or researcher and followed state and federal regulatory guidance applicable to the humane and ethical conduct of such research." - d.
-TABLE OF CONTENTS List the topics and sub-topics in order and the page numbers on which they start.
-Include a list of all graphs, tables, and other representative figures.
-Each figure should have a title and page number. - e.
-INTRODUCTION Write the introduction to provide background details or the setting of your specific research problem.
-Assume that the reader will be scientifically literate, but he or she may not be familiar with the details.
-State the purpose of the research study early in the introduction, and then state the hypotheses that you are testing.
+TABLE OF CONTENTS List the topics and sub-topics in order and the page numbers on which they start. - e.
+INTRODUCTION Provide background details or the setting of your specific research problem.
+Assume that the reader will be scientifically literate but may not be familiar with the details.
+State the purpose of the study early, and then state the hypotheses that you are testing.
 Describe what is already known about the research. - f.
-MATERIALS, METHODS, AND PROCEDURES State the materials, methods, or procedures used to conduct the research in a step-by-step manner.
-This section should be written specifically enough so that the research could be replicated.
+MATERIALS, METHODS, AND PROCEDURES Describe the materials, methods, or procedures used to conduct the research.
+This section should be specific enough that the research could be replicated. - g.
+RESULTS (DATA OR FINDINGS) Present the results of your research finding in logical order.
+Use graphs, tables, and/or other representations.
+Tables and graphs should be numbered separately and should include captions.
+Numbering will enable you to easily refer to them in the body of your paper.
+Explain the important features of each table, graph, etc. Report the results of statistical analyses of your data and the type of statistical tests used. - h.
+DISCUSSION AND CONCLUSIONS Interpret your results.
+Restate the hypotheses and explain how the data supported or rejected the hypotheses.
+Discuss your research findings in relationship to what is already known about the research problem (reported in the introduction).
+Draw conclusions based on your findings.
+The conclusions can include relevant, subjective observations or comments, but state that these are speculation.